Halkfr/kohvi-foorum/README.md

 TODO:

 Most important:
-If image field == "" delete post img container
+Fetch posts by category
-Disable option to have empty/default fields in all form Sort userlist by active conversation + exclude them from basic sort Acs Make total of 20 default users and 10 default posts Fetch posts by category
-Fix bugs with loading messages
+Disable option to have empty/default fields in all form Sort userlist by active conversation + exclude them from basic sort Acs Make total of 20 default users and 10 default posts Fix bugs with loading messages
 Сделать чат и websocket
 Create post view page with comments and etc
 Create error page
+Make notifications for messages

 Small stuff: